Robert Alex Anderson, composer of beloved island songs “Lovely Hula Hands

-He began his career at the paper as a reporter in 1932 and was named managing editor in 1937.
+Owen began his career at the paper as a reporter in 1932 and was named managing editor in 1937.
+He retired in 1977.

 LONDON (AP) _ Sir Archibald Russell, who played a leading role in developing the Concorde supersonic jetliner, died Monday of pneumonia.
 He was 90.

 He was joint chairman of the Concorde Board of Directors from 1965 to 1969, responsible for the British half of the Anglo-French design team that produced the first Concorde prototype in 1969.

 Russell joined the Bristol Aeroplane Company in 1926, helping to develop the Blenheim bomber and other British planes during World War II.
 The company later became part of British Aircraft Corp.

 SANTA BARBARA, Calif.
 (AP) _ Salvatore Travolta, the father of actor John Travolta, died Monday of a heart ailment at age 82.